Del Rio, Texas: Arts and culture

-Del Rio is home to the annual event of the George Paul Memorial Bullriding, which is the oldest such stand-alone event in the world.
+Del Rio is home to the annual event of the George Paul Memorial Bull Riding, which is the oldest such stand-alone event in the world.

 Some of the most notable celebrations in the community include: Cinco de Mayo, the July 4th Independence Day City-Wide Celebration, 16 de Septiembre, Fiesta de Amistad, and the Fiesta of Flight Air Show.
 Del Rio held its first ever Pride event in June 2019.

 Del Rio is home to consulates of Guatemala and Mexico.

 The area is home to various religious groups including: Christian, Baptist, Catholic, Episcopal, Evangelical, Lutheran, Methodist, Non-Denominational, Pentecostal, Presbyterian, Spirit-Filled, Judaism, Seventh Day Adventist, and many more.

 Education

 The city is served by the San Felipe Del Rio Consolidated Independent School District.
 About 10,450 students are enrolled and 637 teachers are employed at 14 campuses throughout the district.
 Del Rio is also home to Del Rio Heritage Academy High School, and Premier High School, two charter schools.